holoviz/panel/examples/reference/custom_components/ReactiveESM.md

 Now you can edit the JavaScript file and the changes will be automatically reloaded.
 Try changing the `innerHTML` to `Count is ${data.value}` and see how it updates.

-## React
+## React with JSX

-If you want to use React instead of plain JavaScript as above this is also possible.
+If you want to use [React](https://react.dev/) with [JSX](https://react.dev/learn/writing-markup-with-jsx) instead of plain JavaScript as above this is also possible.

 ```python
 import panel as pn